V4Fire/Client/tests/helpers/gestures/README.md

 # tests/helpers/dom

-This module provides API to work with touch gestures.
+This module provides API for working with touch gestures.

 ## Usage